 “FUCK YOU!”
 I retort.

 I’ll stop you, kill you if I have to!

 Mounting him, I raise my fist and bring it down, again, and again, and again.
 He throws several punches at me, but without any momentum behind them, I manage to brush them off and continue my assault.
 The pain in my right hand begins to grow, but I ignore it.
 I know that once I stop, the prisoner will die.

 I can’t let him!

+With each blow, a blunt pain followed by a numbing resonates through my knuckles.
 Blood runs from his nose, his mouth, dying his teeth red, and streaks across his face, his face burning up more and more with each blow.
-Someone tries to restrain me, pulling on my clothes, my collar, wrapping their arm around my neck, and grabbing my right arm, but I resist, pull my arm away and keep going, keeping my hand on the Lieutenant’s collar as an anchor.
+Someone tries to restrain me, pulling on my clothes, my collar, wrapping their arm around my neck, and grabbing my right arm, but I resist.
+I pull my arm away and keep going, keeping my hand on the Lieutenant’s collar as an anchor.

 “GET OFF!” orders Eleven.

 “You human scumbag!
 Don’t think you can do whatever the fuck you want just because you’re a Lieutenant!”
 I shout through my teeth as I struggle to continue my onslaught, two people trying to pull me off of him.
 My fist is numb now.
 I’ll keep going for as long as I have to.